 B. Cumulative Remedies.

-The rights and remedies of the Commission in this paragraph are in addition to any other rights and remedies provided by law or under the Agreement.
+The rights and remedies of the Commission during the Agreement period are in addition to any other rights and remedies provided by law or under the Contract.

-10. NOTICES AND CORRESPONDENCE.
+Section 10.
+NOTICES AND CORRESPONDENCE.

 Any and all notices shall be delivered to the individuals identified below.
-In the event that either Party designates a different Grant Manager after the execution of this Agreement, the Party will provide written notice of the name, address, zip code, telephone and fax numbers, and email address of the newest Grant Manager, or an individual authorized to receive notice on behalf of that Party, to all other Parties as soon as possible, but not later than five (5) business days after the new Grant Manager has been named.
-A designation of a new Grant Manager shall not require a formal amendment to the Agreement.
+In the event that either Party designates a different Grant Manager after the execution of this Agreement, the Party will provide written notice of the name, address, zip code, telephone, and email address of the newest Grant Manager, or an individual authorized to receive notice on behalf of that Party, to all other Parties as soon as possible, but not later than five (5) business days after the new Grant Manager has been named.
+Designating a new Grant Manager shall not require a formal Amendment to the Agreement.